karanbhargava93/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Undistort the image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

-![alt text][original]
+![alt text][undist_img]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #8 through #20 in `functions.py` and also #128 through #136 for converting it into the HLS colorspace).
+Here's an example of my output for this step.

-![alt text][image3]
+![alt text][threshold]

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: